A step-by-step guide to effective Personal Finance Planning

 2. Establish your personal long term financial goals

 Before you start, you need to identify your objectives based on which you should set your goals and targets.
-Rank your goals and targets based on its priority and level of importance, once you have set your goals, devise a timeframe in which you wish to achieve these goals.
-Assess your current financial situation by gathering all the relevant financial data relating to your income and expenditure and check whether your goals are realistic to achieve or not.
+Rank your goals and targets based on its priority and level of importance.
+Once you have set your goals, devise a timeframe in which you wish to achieve these goals.
+Assess your current financial situation by gathering all the relevant financial data relating to your income and expenditure.
+Now check whether your goals are realistic to achieve or not.
 Your accountant or tax accountant should be helping you during this process.

 3. Conduct an analysis of your financial position

-After successfully identifying and establishing your goals and objectives, you should brainstorm about the ways you can achieve your long-term or short-term financial targets, whilst considering every possible financial constraint.
+After successfully identifying and establishing your goals and objectives, you should brainstorm about the ways you can achieve your long-term or short-term financial targets.
+Moreover, you should be considering every possible financial constraint.
 Your financial advisor can provide you with the necessary recommendations after carefully analyzing your financial position to develop an effective strategy for you to meet your short and long term financial goals.

 4. Design a plan and discuss it with your advisor

 This is the most important step, as you will be meeting your financial advisor to discuss the recommendations suggested by them.
 After considering their analysis and recommendations, you will need to design a plan and discuss its prospects with the advisor.
-Ensure that whilst you are designing the plan, you should consider every recommendation suggested by your advisor and let your advisor review your plan on every step.
-Once you are done with the plan, you should feel motivated and confident in your ability to achieve the desired financial targets.
+Ensure that whilst you are designing the plan, you should consider every recommendation suggested by your advisor.
+Moreover, you must let your advisor review your plan on every step.
+Furthermore, once you are done with the plan, you should feel motivated and confident in your ability to achieve the desired financial targets.

 They will be helping with: